cancel icon

 Lumbar Degenerative Disc Disease: What You Need to Know

-Lumbar degenerative disc disease is a common, age-related change in the discs between your lower spine bones, not a permanent injury.
+Lumbar degenerative disc disease (sometimes called worn or thinning discs) is a common, age-related change in the discs between your lower spine bones, not a permanent injury.
 Many people with degenerated discs on scans have no pain at all.
 The good news: conservative treatments like exercise, physiotherapy, and lifestyle changes help most people stay active and manage symptoms effectively.

 Lumbar Degenerative Disc Disease: What You Need to Know